 Editors Guild slams BJP's IT cell head for 'offensive' online poll on journalist

-In a statement, the Editors Guild said it had noted with deep dismay the "deplorable act" of Malviya, the head of the ruling Bharatiya Janata Party's (BJP) information technology cell, in which he conducted an offensive, McCarthyist social media "poll" on Sardesai.
-"The poll on Twitter was not only tasteless, it also questioned the integrity and patriotism of Mr Sardesai, who is a journalist of standing and a former President of the Editors Guild of India," it said.
+In a statement, the Editors Guild said it had noted with deep dismay the "deplorable act" of Malviya, the head of the ruling Bharatiya Janata Party's (BJP) information technology cell, of conducting an offensive, McCarthyist social media "poll" on Sardesai.
+"The poll on Twitter was not only tasteless, it also questioned the integrity and patriotism of Mr. Sardesai, who is a journalist of standing and a former President of the Editors Guild of India," it said.

-The Twitter poll by the national head of BJP's IT cell also raised questions on the party's commitment to healthy debates and dissent without allowing disagreement to degenerate into abuse, it added.
+The Twitter poll by the national head of the BJP's IT cell also raised questions on the party's commitment to healthy debates and dissent, without allowing disagreement to degenerate into abuse, it added.
 The guild urged Malviya to immediately withdraw the so-called Twitter poll and the BJP to caution him strongly.

-PTI ASK RC
+Congress leader Shashi Tharoor also hit out at the "poll", saying this kind of exercise was a disgrace, coming from a spokesperson of a "supposedly" national party.
+"But the nation has realized they are the foremost anti-national party.
+Incapable of appreciating anyone but yes-men," the former Union minister wrote on Twitter.

+Sardesai said he was grateful to the Editors Guild and fellow journalists for their support.
+"Let me reiterate: I bear zero ill will to Amit Malviya: really do hope we can end toxic name-calling and libel.
+Time for samvaad: I will be sending a copy of my new book to Mr Malviya as a NY gift!" he said in a tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)